to learn more about CoreCases for Ob-Gyn and to set up a product demonstration

 CoreCases for Ob-Gyn was developed in conjunction with the American College of Obstetricians & Gynecologists (ACOG) to advance education and training for Ob-Gyn residents.
 CoreCases for Ob-GYN addresses the competencies and milestones required for demonstrating resident proficiency at each stage of their learning process.
 It consists of a curriculum of 48 patient simulated encounters – 12 for each residency year – that helps programs meet the ACGME requirements for core competencies and milestones.
 All content is evidenced-based and developed in conjunction with ACOG appointed subject-matter experts.

 An advanced educational feature call Virtual Experts provide immediate formative feedback for every choice made within a case to fosters critical decision-making skills.
-Peer to peer discussions via private social networks allows opportunities for residents and faculty to interact, converse and improve knowledge.
+The Journal club feature allows peer-to-peer discussions and the opportunity for residents and faculty to interact, converse, and improve knowledge.

 Specially designed analytics assess and track residents’ progress and report on their understanding and proficiency.
 Objective evaluations identify deficiencies, allowing for early and focused remediation.
 Resident and program performance can be easily accessed and compared.